-A disposal of real property may give rise to a charge to CGT if a gain is realised on disposal (see question 3).
-The rules under which such a charge arises, the gains to which it applies and the rates at which it is levied will vary according to the nature of the property (eg, whether it is residential or commercial) and the nature and residence status of the individual, trustees, company, partnership or other entity that makes the disposal.
+A disposal of real property may give rise to a charge to CGT if a gain is realised on the disposal (see question 3).
+The rules under which such a charge arises, the gains to which it applies, and the rates at which it is levied will vary according to the nature of the property (eg, whether it is residential or commercial).
+It will also vary according to the nature and residence status of the individual, trustees, company, partnership or other entity that makes the disposal.
 Reliefs and exemptions may be available to mitigate a charge in appropriate circumstances.
-For example, in the case of an individual’s main residence, principal private residence relief should apply to relieve the gain from tax.
+For example, in the case of an individual’s main residence, PPR should apply to relieve the gain from tax.

-In addition to the CGT provisions described above, there are anti-avoidance provisions in place that attribute gains made by non-resident companies to their UK-resident members.
+There are also anti-avoidance provisions in place that attribute gains made by non-resident companies to their UK-resident members.
 Similar provisions apply to attribute gains made by non-resident trustees to settlors and beneficiaries in certain circumstances.
-While both ATED-related CGT and non-resident CGT takes precedence over such provisions in respect of gains to which they apply, the provisions will still be relevant to tax gains not caught by either regime.
+While the rules above for non-residents disposing of direct and indirect interests in UK property take precedence over such provisions in respect of the gains to which they apply, the provisions will still be relevant to tax gains not caught by these rules.

-Any rental income arising from a UK property will be from a UK source and always taxable in the UK at the individual’s marginal rate of tax.
+Any rental income arising from a UK property will be from a UK source and, therefore, always taxable in the UK at the individual’s marginal rate of tax.

 Council tax on residential property is payable annually to the local authority.

 Annual tax on enveloped dwellings